 Editor’s Picks – Best Student Credit Cards

-This card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% on groceries (for the first $1,500 of combined net purchases in both categories quarterly) as well as 1% cash back on everything else.
-You’ll also get an online-exclusive $100 initial rewards bonus for spending $500 in the first 90 days and a 10% bonus when redeeming rewards as a direct deposit to a Bank of America savings or checking account.
+This card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% at grocery stores and wholesale clubs (for the first $2,500 in combined quarterly purchases) as well as 1% cash back on everything else.
+You’ll also get a $100 initial rewards bonus for spending $500 in the first 90 days if you apply online and a 10% rewards bonus if you redeem your earnings for a direct deposit to a Bank of America savings or checking account.
 There is no annual fee.

-This card is great for students who plan to eat out frequently and spend a lot on entertainment, offering 2 points per $1 spent at restaurants and on things like movies, music, video games and more.
-You’ll also get a $25 initial bonus for spending at least $500 in the first 90 days your account is open, and there is no annual fee.
+This card is great for students who plan to eat out frequently and spend a lot on entertainment, offering 2 points per $1 spent at restaurants and on the likes of movies, music, video games and more.
+You’ll also get a 2,500-point initial bonus for spending at least $500 in the first 90 days your account is open, and there is no annual fee.

 This card’s primary draw for students with wanderlust is its 20,000-point initial bonus for spending at least $1,000 within 90 days of account opening, which is available only to online applicants and redeemable for a $200 travel-related expense.
 But its ongoing rewards aren’t too shabby either, offering 1.5 points per $1 spent across all purchases.
 There is no annual fee.

-Your means as a student are likely limited, so if you’re averse to the idea of placing a high security deposit, this secured card may be right for you.
-Applicants must place a security deposit of $49, $99 or $200 for a credit line of $200-$3,000.
-Although you may have a lower deposit than a fully secured card, the drawback is that you won’t earn rewards.
+Your means as a student are likely limited, so if you have damaged credit and are averse to the idea of placing a high security deposit, this partially secured card might be right for you.
+Applicants must place a security deposit of $49, $99 or $200 for a credit line of $200-$3,000, which means you might get a bit of spending power that’s not prepaid.
+Unfortunately, you won’t earn any rewards.